MMajidi1988/Training/README.md

-# Multi-GPU Training on YOLO
+Multi-GPU Training on YOLO README

-This script is designed for the training of YOLO (You Only Look Once) models on multiple GPUs.
-It incorporates several utilities including Comet ML for experiment tracking, Ultralytics YOLO, and RTDETR for object detection, as well as utilities for logging and monitoring GPU and CPU usage.
+This script facilitates training YOLO (You Only Look Once) models using multiple GPUs.
+It integrates Comet ML for experiment tracking, Ultralytics YOLO and RTDETR for object detection, and tools for logging and monitoring GPU and CPU usage.

 Features

-    Comet ML Integration: Seamlessly track your experiments with Comet ML.
+- Comet ML Integration for experiment tracking.
-    Multi-GPU Support: Automatically detects and utilizes available GPUs for training.
+- Automatic detection and utilization of multiple GPUs for training.
-    Performance Logging: Logs training performance metrics and hardware usage.
+- Performance metrics and hardware usage logging.
-    Dynamic Model Loading: Flexibly loads different YOLO model variants.
+- Flexibility in loading different YOLO model variants.

-Prerequisites
+Requirements
 Python 3.6+
 PyTorch
 Comet ML
 Ultralytics YOLO and RTDETR
-    GPUtil, psutil
-    tqdm
+GPUtil, psutil, tqdm

-Installation

-    Clone the repository and navigate to the script's directory.
-    Install the required dependencies:

-    bash
+Install these libraries using pip:

 pip install torch comet_ml gputil psutil tqdm

-    (Optional) Set up Comet ML by creating an account and obtaining an API key.
+Setup
+Set the `COMET_EVAL_LOG_CONFUSION_MATRIX` environment variable as needed.
+Configure your model paths and hyperparameters in `models_to_load` and `hyperparameters.json`, respectively.

 Usage

-    Ensure you have the necessary models and hyperparameters.json file in the specified directory.
+Ensure models and `hyperparameters.json` are in the specified directory.
-    Set the COMET_EVAL_LOG_CONFUSION_MATRIX environment variable if needed.
-    Run the script:
+Run the script in your Python environment:

-    bash

-    python [script_name].py
+python [your_script_name].py

-Configuration

-    Model Paths: Edit the models_to_load dictionary in the script to specify the paths to your YOLO model files.
-    Hyperparameters: Modify hyperparameters.json to adjust training parameters.

 Logging

-    Training logs are saved in training_log.log.
+Training logs are recorded in `training_log.log`.
-    Hardware usage (CPU and GPU) is logged during training.
+CPU and GPU usage are monitored and logged.
-    Training duration is also logged upon completion.
+Training completion time is logged.

-Contributing
+Contributions

-Feel free to fork this repository and contribute by submitting a pull request.
+Contributions are welcome.
+Please fork this repository and submit a pull request with your changes.

+License
+This project is licensed under the MIT License.

+Disclaimer
+This script is provided "as is", without warranty of any kind.
+Use at your own risk.

+Happy Coding! 🚀🤖